s2n-cnit/nfvcl-ng/config/config.md

 Using ENV variables every value loaded from the configuration file will be overwritten, this means that you can override alse a single value.

+TODO: this section is no longer correct and needs to be updated

 ```
 MONGO_IP=127.0.0.1
 MONGO_PORT=27017